Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

-The summation of the Berry curvature of the occupied bands is shown in Fig.\ref{fig.Berry_S_43_27_3_0}-\ref{fig.Berry_Dm_43_27_3_0}.
-The change in the Chern number of the s-wave pairing symmetry SC state from 4 to 10, a large leap, is due to the change from negative to positive on the outer ring.
-The change in the Chern number of the d+id-wave pairing from 2 to -4 is due to some of the positive segments on the outer ring becoming negative.
-Consequently, the topological phase transitions arise from the outer ring of the ring-like region.
+The summation of the Berry curvature of the occupied bands is shown in Fig. \ref{fig.Berry_S_43_27_3_0}-\ref{fig.Berry_Dm_43_27_3_0}.
+The change in the Chern number of the $ s $-wave pairing symmetry SC state from 4 to 10, a large leap, is due to the change from negative to positive on the outer ring.
+The change in the Chern number of the$ d $+i$ d $-wave pairing from 2 to $- 4$ is due to some of the positive segments on the outer ring becoming negative.
+Consequently, the topological phase transitions arise from the outer ring of the ringlike region.

-The thermal Hall conductivity is shown in Fig.\ref{fig.SC_43_27_3_0}.
-Examining the Berry curvature shown in Fig.\ref{fig.Berry25_S_43_27_3_0}-\ref{fig.Berry25_Dm_43_27_3_0}, we observe that they are almost identical except for the region around the Fermi surface.
-The curve for s-wave pairing becomes positive, the curve for d-id-wave pairing becomes negative, and the curve for d+id-wave pairing remains almost flat.
-All of these differences arise from the outer ring of the ring-like region, which is the origin of the topological properties at this parameter.
+The thermal Hall conductivity is shown in Fig. \ref{fig.SC_43_27_3_0}.
+Examining the Berry curvature shown in Fig. \ref{fig.Berry25_S_43_27_3_0}-\ref{fig.Berry25_Dm_43_27_3_0}, we observe that they are almost identical except for the region around the Fermi surface.
+The curve for $ s $-wave pairing becomes positive, the curve for $ d $-i$ d $-wave pairing becomes negative, and the curve for $ d $+i$ d $-wave pairing remains almost flat.
+All of these differences arise from the outer ring of the ringlike region, which is the origin of the topological properties at this parameter.

-Hence, it can be concluded that, for chemical potential $\mu=0$, the shapes of the thermal Hall conductivity curves are determined by the outer ring of the ring-like region of the Berry curvature.
+Hence, it can be concluded that, for chemical potential $\mu=0$, the shapes of the thermal Hall conductivity curves are determined by the outer ring of the ringlike region of the Berry curvature.
 This outer ring is closely linked to the topology that arises from the interplay between the SOC and SC terms.